karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ```
 ## netstat output

-- Now, the TCP connections are being re-used.
+- Now, the TCP connections are being reused.

 {{< video src="/videos/httpclient-scenario3.mp4" type="video/mp4" preload="auto" >}}

-- If the application is being idle for 2 minutes, then the TCP connection will get closed by the operating systen.
-The next request will force a new TCP connection to be created.
+- If the application remains idle for 2 minutes, then the TCP connection will get closed by the operating systen.
+The next request will force the creation of a new TCP connection.
-- By default in .NET, an idle TCP connection is closed after 2 minutes.
-If a connection is not currently being used to send a request, it's considered idle.
+- If a connection is not presently being used to send a request, it's considered idle.
+By default in .NET, an idle TCP connection is closed after 2 minutes.

 {{< video src="/videos/httpclient-scenario3-idle.mp4" type="video/mp4" preload="auto" >}}